Skip to content

 baseRPC surface that exposes preconfirmations.Turns streamed Flashblocks into familiar RPC methods so apps and wallets can consume preconfirmed state.

-Flashbots builds and maintains rollup-boost and op-rbuilder; Base maintains the websocket-proxy and the base component.
+Flashbots builds and maintains rollup-boost; Base maintains base-builder, the websocket-proxy, and the base component.